 Cancer is dark.
 It can seep into your mind and be all consuming.
 There’s been studies about how physical and mental health are intertwined, which is often why medical professionals encourage lots of love and laughter with their patients.
 It’s also why exercise is encouraged for those who are suffering from depression.
 Keep your mind strong and mentally take care of yourself and others going through a tough time.

 So many companies, medical centers and organizations like https://www.dugnadseksperten.no/kort-dugnad/ need donations (and volunteers).
 But please, if you’re going to donate, be critical about where your funds go to help those with cancer.
 For instance, only 21% of funds actually go to help people when donating to the Susan G. Komen ‘non-profit’.
 They are the ones who started ‘Pinktober’ and lots of pink-washed breast cancer awareness movements.
 Check out Charity Navigator to find the best organizations to donate to that have the highest impact.

 Ways to Prevent Cancer

 Cancer in all it’s forms can’t really be prevented.
 It can come on at any point in life, and later just in old age.
 However, healthy lifestyle habits certainly can keep you and your systems strong.

 Enjoy whole foods and exercise.
-Fruits like grapefruit and apples, or vegetables like broccoli and bok choy are supportive of good habits that can help avoid cancer.
+Fruits like grapefruit and apples, or the ones on The Produce Moms, or vegetables like broccoli and bok choy are supportive of good habits that can help avoid cancer.
 Less body fat can mean less risk of certain cancers too.

 Get regular screenings.
 Breast cancer is prevalent in women, and regular self breast exams should happen every month.
 Men over 50 should start having exams for prostate cancer at their primary car doctor.
 Screenings can be done at clinics and hospitals too.